 Lost a Pet?

 Please complete a lost and found form (link above) that will be automatically emailed to the shelter's intake department.
 The staff will create a lost report in our records with the information you submit.
 If you have lost your companion animal, please come to the shelter to verify if we have your lost animal.
-By law, we are required to keep an animal for 3 days before it is evaluated for rescue or adoption.
+We keep an animal for 120hrs before it is evaluated for rescue or adoption.

 The form is not a guarantee that you will be notified should an animal match your photo.
 Although the staff strives to reunite every lost pet with their owners, there are simply too many each day.
 You must come to the shelter in person to check for your pet.

-Join the online Facebook group FURRY FRIENDS LOST AND FOUND IN CHEROKEE COUNTY, GA and also the NEXT DOOR group for your neighborhood.
-Both of these groups are a great resource with lots of helpful information for helping you find your lost pet.
+Join the the NEXT DOOR group for your neighborhood.
+This group can be a great resource with lots of helpful information for helping you find your lost pet.

 Found a Pet?